ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 Possible calls
     Specify one of the following values:

-    -1 = Input: VIRTEL receives messages from the MQSeries queue -2 = Output: VIRTEL writes messages to the MQSeries queue
+    1 = Input : VIRTEL receives messages from the MQSeries queue 2 = Output: VIRTEL writes messages to the MQSeries queue

 Protocol
     RAW, PREFIXED, PREFIX12, or PREFIX20.